kamiljano/ipterate/README.md

 ## Starting from a saved point

-If you're iterating through a large number of IPs, you's likely that you will want to save your progress at some point and then continue from where you left off.
+If you're iterating through a large number of IPs, it is likely that you will want to save your progress at some point and then continue from where you left off.
 For this purpose you can use the startWith() method.

     for (let {ip, progress} of ipterate.range('0.0.0.0/0').startWith('10.0.1.5').iterate()) {